JuliaIO/FileIO.jl/README.md

 # FileIO

 [![Build Status](https://travis-ci.org/SimonDanisch/FileIO.jl.svg?branch=master)](https://travis-ci.org/SimonDanisch/FileIO.jl)
+All Packages in JuliaIO are not registered yet.
+Please add via `Pkg.clone("git-url").

 Meta package for FileIO.
 Purpose is to open a file and return the respective Julia object, without doing any research on how to open the file.